moj-analytical-services/splink/CONTRIBUTING.md

 There are a number of ways to get involved:

 - Start work on an [existing issue](https://github.com/moj-analytical-services/splink/issues), there should be some with a [`good first issue`](https://github.com/moj-analytical-services/splink/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) flag which are a good place to start.
 - Tackle a problem you have identified.
-If you have identified a feature or bug, the first step is to [create a new issue](https://github.com/moj-analytical-services/splink/issues/new/choose) to explain what you have identified and what you plan to implement, then you are free to fork the repo and get coding!
+If you have identified a feature or bug, the first step is to [create a new issue](https://github.com/moj-analytical-services/splink/issues/new/choose) to explain what you have identified and what you plan to implement, then you are free to fork the repository and get coding!

-In either case, we ask that you assign yourself to the relevant issue and open up [a draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while you are working on your feature/bug-fix.
+In either case, we ask that you assign yourself to the relevant issue and open up [a draft pull request (PR)](https://github.blog/2019-02-14-introducing-draft-pull-requests/) while you are working on your feature/bug-fix.
 This helps the Splink dev team keep track of developments and means we can start supporting you sooner!

-!!! note "Small PRs"
+!!! note "Small pull requests (PRs)"
     In the Splink dev team, we believe that [small Pull Requests](https://essenceofcode.com/2019/10/29/the-art-of-small-pull-requests/) make better code.
 They:

     - are more focused